MiroslavRusev/cuppet/README.md

 #### {env} is the folder name in the config dir
-    yarn test {profile} {env} - all tests yarn test {profile} {env} features/tests/<test> - specific test Example - yarn test exampleProfile dev - will run all tests using the exampleProfile from the dev folder
+    yarn test {profile} {env} - all tests yarn test {profile} {env} features/tests/<test> - specific test

+#### Example - will run all tests using the exampleProfile from the dev folder
+    yarn test exampleProfile dev